boborbt/marp-dev-preview.nvim/README.md

 I’m new to Lua and NeoVim plugin development.
 Feedback, issues, and pull requests are welcome!
 Help improve the plugin for everyone.

+I'm opening issues for enhancements and bugs as I find them.
+Feel free to peruse them if you're looking for something to work on.